scottellis/madasd/README.md

     data/ch2_1khz.raw
     data/ch2_2khz.raw
+    data/ch2_noise.raw

 They can be passed to the server at startup in which case the data returned will come from the file.

     ~/madasng$ ./madasd -f data/ch2_1khz.raw

-The raw data has the format
+The data has the raw ADC format

     <ch1><ch2><ch3><ch4><ch5><ch6><ch7><ch8>[repeat]